-HUM 223/323 Humanities Seminar III: Aesthetics (4)
+HUM 223/323 Humanities Seminar III: Aesthetics (3, 4)

-A study of the creative process and of selected aesthetic masterpieces in a variety of cultures and genres from a specified historical era.
-Taught by a faculty tutor in a integrative, interdisciplinary fashion in conjunction with one or more other Humanities Seminar(s).
-HUM 223 and HUM 323 may not be taken concurrently, and additional work is required in HUM 323.
+This course offers a study of the creative process and selected aesthetic masterpieces in a variety of cultures and genres from a specified historical era, taught by a faculty tutor in an integrative, interdisciplinary fashion.
+On the APU campus, this is a three-unit course.
+At the High Sierra site, it is worth four units and is to be taken with one or more other Humanities Seminar(s).
+HUM 223 and HUM 323 may not be taken concurrently, and additional work is required in HUM 322.
 This course may be repeated once for credit as the topic varies.
-Meets the general studies core requirement in Aesthetics and the Creative Arts.
-Offered only at the Yosemite site.
+Meets the General Studies core requirement in Aesthetics and the Creative Arts.

-For a description of other courses offered by various departments, please consult that section of the catalog.
+For a description of courses offered by other departments, please consult those specific sections of the catalog.